-"The Hands-On Contest is a hallmark of The Washington Auto Show that puts the thrill of a new car within arm's reach," said Kevin Reilly, president of Alexandria Hyundai and board member of the Washington Area New Automobile Dealers Association, producer of The Washington Auto Show.
-"We are grateful to the Washington Area Hyundai Dealers for sponsoring this contest and giving away this vehicle, allowing us to showcase Hyundai's cutting-edge technology and innovative new models such as the 2017 Hyundai Tucson SE FWD."
+"The Hands-On Contest is a hallmark of The Washington Auto Show that puts the thrill of a new car within arm's reach of Washington," said Kevin Reilly, president of Alexandria Hyundai and board member of the Washington Area New Automobile Dealers Association, producer of The Washington Auto Show.
+"We are grateful to the Washington Area Hyundai Dealers for sponsoring this contest and giving away this vehicle, allowing us to showcase Hyundai's cutting-edge technology and innovative new models such as the 2016 Tucson SE."

-For a chance at competing in the Hands-On Contest, area residents must register via www.washingtonautoshow.com, no later than 12:00 noon on January 23, 2017.
+For a chance at competing in the Hands-On Contest, area residents must register through the www.washingtonautoshow.com, no later than January 21, 2016.
 They will be asked to provide a short explanation of why they want to win the car.
-Thirty applicants will be chosen from that pool of registrants to qualify for the next round, from which a final group of 10 will be screened and selected by The Washington Area New Automobile Dealers Association (WANADA) to participate in the final stage of the competition.
+Thirty applicants will be chosen from that pool of registrants to qualify for the next round, from which a final group of 8 to 10 will be screened and selected by The Washington Area New Automobile Dealers Association (WANADA) to participate in the final stage of the competition.

 Contest rules require that all participants keep their "hands on" the Hyundai for the duration of the contest.
 Finalists will be positioned around the prize vehicle at random by the judges and must be continuously in physical contact with the vehicle at all times (excluding sanctioned breaks).
 If a participating contestant does not maintain continuous contact with the vehicle for any reason, including reward challenges, that contestant will be disqualified.

 The last person remaining in physical contact with the prize vehicle will win it.
 In the event that the end of the live contest leaves more than one finalist, a random drawing will be conducted by the sponsors to determine the winner.